Skip to main content

 How are recommendations determined?

-A range of agentic tools is used to inform recommendations.
+A range of agentic tools are used to inform recommendations.
 These include checks for commonly informative report types, asset scope validation, and precedence analysis.
 Together, these help ensure that program guidelines are respected and that recommendations are consistent with how similar reports have been handled historically.

 Will researchers know an AI was involved in the decision?

+Researchers do not see internal recommendations.
 Researchers may see comments that were generated or assisted by AI, but they do not interact directly with the agent.
 Humans remain responsible for all communication and final outcomes.

-Is customer data shared across all HackerOne Customers?
+Is customer data shared across all HackerOne customers?

 No. Agentic validation operates strictly within the context of an individual customer’s organization.
 Historical analysis and recommendations are scoped to that program and are not shared across customers.
 Read more on Hai’s security in our Security & Trust documentation.